rcarmo/imapbackup/README.md

 ## Background

-This was originally published around 2007 (probably earlier) [on my personal site][tao], and it was originally developed to work around the then rather limited (ok, inconsistent) Mac OS X Mail.app functionality and allow me to back up my old mailboxes in a fully standard `mbox` format (well, at least as much as `mbox` can be considered a standard...).
+This was first published around 2007 (probably earlier) [on my personal site][tao], and it was originally developed to work around the then rather limited (ok, inconsistent) Mac OS X Mail.app functionality and allow me to back up my old mailboxes in a fully standard `mbox` format (well, at least as much as `mbox` can be considered a standard...).

 Somewhat to my surprise it was considered useful by quite a few people throughout the years, and contributions started coming in.
 Given that there seems to be renewed interest in this as a systems administration tool, I'm posting the source code here and re-licensing it under the MIT license.